 Contact & Communication & How we use your Email (Subscriptions / Newsletter)

 We have integrated a secure live chat facility, where all communication between your computer and Glow is encrypted using industry-standard HTTPS/SSL whilst you are navigating our website using our live chat service.
+We’ll store your personal information so that we can pick up your requirements if we talk later.

 Subscriber activity is tracked and stored in a database for future analysis and evaluation.
 Such tracked activity may include; the opening of emails, forwarding of emails, the clicking of links within the email content, times, dates and frequency of activity.
 This information is used to refine future email campaigns and supply the user with more relevant content based on their activity.